 Red flag for buyers: Leads who believe lease payments remain fixed throughout the term need education before signing.
 Installers appreciate leads who arrive with realistic expectations.

-The Tax Credit Confusion
+The Tax Credit Confusion (Now Resolved by Legislation)

 The Performance Guarantee Gap